 Although you could hire a car and drive, I strongly recommend you take the Bernina train from Tirano to St. Moritz, one of the best mountain resorts in Switzerland.
 Then, you’ll be off on an unforgettable train journey amid a breathtaking landscape.

-The journey is too long and complicated to organize a day trip to St. Moritz on your own.
-There are, however, a few options for a memorable – although very long – trip.
+The journey is too long and complicated to organize a day trip to St. Moritz independently.
+There are, however, a few options for a memorable – although very long – one-day excursion from Milan.

 Guided day tours from Milan to the Swiss Alps